💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 If you applied for a mail ballot but decided you want to vote in person instead, you’re not alone.

-To be very clear: the mail voting system is legit.
-This is the first general election with no-excuse mail ballots in Pennsylvania, but vote-by-mail has been around for years in many U.S. states, and went off without a hitch before the coronavirus was a twinkle in 2020’s eye.
+To be clear: the mail voting system is legit.
+This is the first general election with no-excuse mail ballots in Pennsylvania, but vote by mail has been around for years in many U.S. states, and went off without a hitch before the coronavirus was a twinkle in 2020’s eye.
 Nationwide, there is almost no evidence of mail voting fraud.

 In Pa., just gotta make sure your ballot isn’t naked — aka that it’s sealed in the secrecy envelope and the outer postal envelope — and then sign the back, and everything should work just fine.
 Many leaders and officials have suggested mail voting is a good idea because it will reduce lines and crowding at the polls, and make it safer for poll workers (who got a hazard pay boost this year).

 - What’s on the Philly ballot this year?
 Guide to candidates, ballot questions and more